Non-odontogenic Pain: What Endodontists Should Know

 Alan S. Law, DDS, PhD

 Dr. Alan Law received his Doctor of Dental Surgery and Certificate in Endodontics from the University of Iowa College of Dentistry, Iowa City, Iowa.
 He also completed his PhD, “Mechanisms and Modulation of Orofacial Pain”, with the Department of Pharmacology at the University of Iowa.
-He is Immediate Past President of the American Association of Endodontists, a Past President of the Minnesota Association of Endodontists, and Past President of the American Board of Endodontics.
-He is in full–time practice in the Twin Cities, and President of The Dental Specialists, a multi-specialty dental practice with over 30 specialists.
+Dr. Law has published over 40 articles in scientific and clinical journals, and has co-authored chapters on The Non-Odontogenic Toothache and Regenerative Endodontics in Pathways of the Pulp, and has lectured at over 300 local, national and international meetings.
+Dr. Law is a member the American Dental Association, American Association of Endodontics, and Omicron Kappa Upsilon Dental Honor Society, and a Fellow of the American College of Dentists and the International College of Dentists.
+He is a Past President of the American Association of Endodontists, Past President of the Minnesota Association of Endodontists, and Past President of the American Board of Endodontics.
+He is in full –time practice in the Twin Cities, and President of The Dental Specialists, a multi-specialty dental practice with over 35 specialists.
 He is also a Research Professor in the Division of Endodontics at the University of Minnesota.

 In accordance with this policy, I declare I have a past or present proprietary or relevant financial relationship or receive gifts in kind (including soft intangible remuneration), consulting position or affiliation, or other personal interest of any nature or kind in any product, service, course and/or company, or in any firm beneficially associated therewith, as indicated: National Dental Practice-Based Research Network and the American Dental Association.